Key Lime Pie Bars

 - 4 teaspoons lime zest (about 3 limes)

-- In the bowl of an electric mixer fitted with the whisk attachment, whisk the yolks for 2 minutes.
+- FILLING: In the bowl of an electric mixer fitted with the whisk attachment, whisk the yolks for 2 minutes.
 Add the condensed milk and continue to whisk for another 2 minutes.
 Stop the mixer, scrape down the sides, add the lime zest.
-With the mixer on low, drizzle in the lime juice, let mixer run for 2 minutes once added.
-Pie mixture will be slightly thicker when done.
-Pour the filling into crust and bake for 15 minutes.
+With the mixer on low, drizzle in the lime juice, let the mixer run for 2 minutes once added.
+The pie mixture will be slightly thicker when done.
+Pour the filling into the crust and bake for 15 minutes.

-- Cool completely on rack.
+- SERVE: Cool completely on wire rack.
 Filling will set as it cools.
-Refrigerate for at least 2 hours.
+Refrigerate for at least 2 hours, and ideally overnight.
 Slice and serve chilled.

 We are a participant in both the RewardStyle and Amazon Services LLC Associates Program, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and through RewardStyle.